DKFZ-ODCF/example-cwlexec-singularity/README.md

 ## Run the container on the cluster with cwlexec

 In contrast to cwltool, cwlexec (tested with 0.2.2) does not pull the container by itself.
-Therefore, you first need to get the it.
+Therefore, you first need to get it.

 ### Get the Containers

 First start by retrieving two containers.
 Two containers are needed to demonstrate how CWLexec uses works with different containers using the application profile.
 CWLexec cannot automatically convert Docker into Singularity images.
 Therefore the containers are pulled and converted manually.

-So, first pull the cowsay Docker container, convert it to Singularity, and test it to see what you can expect to obtain from the "workflows":
+So, first pull the cowsay Docker container, convert it to Singularity, and test it to see what you can expect to obtain from the "workflows".
+This can be done with the following two commands:

 ```bash
 singularity pull docker://grycap/cowsay